cebartling/test-driven/presentations/Introduction to Test-Driven Development.md

 ## Why Test-Driven Development
 - Code design
 	- Tests communicate soundness of design decisions
+- Testing as a design activity
+	- Clarify our ideas about the intent of our code
 - Executable documentation
 	- Communicates intent

+---

+## Feedback

 ---